Skip to main content

 The Clinical Reality Quantifying the Risk of Unmasking Hypothyroidism

 This molecular mechanism has clear and quantifiable clinical consequences.
-Multiple studies involving patients with (GHD) initiating GH replacement therapy have documented this phenomenon.
+Multiple studies involving patients with growth hormone deficiency (GHD) initiating GH replacement therapy have documented this phenomenon.
 A landmark study by Agha et al. (2007) provided stark evidence of this effect.
 In their cohort of 243 GHD adults, 84 were considered euthyroid prior to treatment.

 After initiating GH therapy, a remarkable 36% of this “euthyroid” group developed central hypothyroidism that necessitated treatment with levothyroxine (T4).
 These patients who became hypothyroid had, on average, lower baseline fT4 concentrations than those who remained euthyroid, suggesting they already had diminished pituitary reserve.